1921- A Huge Year for Centre

 Claude "Tiny" Thornhill, left, with Uncle Charlie Moran

 Every Centre player spent the summer after the school year ended preparing for the fall campaign.
-Team captain Army held a team meeting just before the summer vacation began and stressed just how important the upcoming season was going to be.
+Captain Army held a team meeting just before the summer vacation began and stressed just how important the upcoming season was going to be.

 "We need to arrive back in the best shape we've ever been in.
 Of course, we're pointing for Harvard.
 But we've got some good teams to go against from day one.
 Clemson and Virginia Poly aren't Morris Harvey and Howard.
 They're not Transy.
 They're good programs, and we have to go to Cambridge with a spotless record."